paoloviviani/paoloviviani.github.io/_pages/about.md

   - /about.html
 ---

-PhD in computer science.
+Theoretical physicist turned computer scientist.
 Currently Research Engineer at Noesis Solutions NV.
-My main research topics are High-Performance Computing and systems for Machine Learning/Artificial Intelligence.
-I'm also interested in container and cloud technologies for HPC.
+My main interests are High-Performance Computing and systems for Machine Learning/AI.
+I’m also interested in containers and cloud technologies for HPC.

 Also, I'm an avid photographer.